jiholland/dotprofiles/README.md

 # dotprofiles
-Dotprofiles I use for working with Ansible.
+Dotprofiles I use for working (mainly) with Ansible.